 In December 2020, our sponsor purchased 7,187,500 founder shares for an aggregate purchase price of \$25,000, or approximately \$0.003 per share.
-In January 2021, our sponsor agreed to sell to the anchor investors 1,125,000 founder shares (or 1,293,750 founder shares if the underwriters' over-allotment option is exercised in full) and the anchor investors agreed to purchase from our sponsor on the date of the initial business combination an aggregate of 1,125,000 founder shares (or 1,293,750 founder shares (or 1,293,750 founder shares) over-allotment option is exercised in full) for an aggregate purchase price of approximately \$3,913 (or \$4,500 if the underwriters' over-allotment option is exercised in full), or approximately \$0.003 per share.
+On February 9, 2021, we effected a share capitalization resulting in our initial shareholders holding 8,625,000 shares of our Class B common stock.
+In February 2021, our sponsor agreed to sell to the anchor investors 1,350,000 founder shares (or 1,552,500 founder shares if the underwriters' over-allotment option is exercised in full) and the anchor investors agreed to purchase from our sponsor on the date of the initial business combination an aggregate of 1,350,000 founder shares (or 1,552,500 founder shares if the underwriters' overallotment option is exercised in full) for an aggregate purchase price of approximately \$3,913 (or \$4,500 if the underwriters' over-allotment option is exercised in full), or approximately \$0.003 per share.
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the issued and outstanding shares upon completion of this offering.
 The per share purchase price of the founder shares was determined by dividing the amount of cash contributed to the company by the aggregate number of founder shares issued.